kimdcottrell/techlab/src/content/posts/how-to-use-traefik-proxy-without-docker-socket-exposed-http-filter-edition.md

 date: 2023-07-21T12:51:11Z
 draft: false
 tags: ['docker', 'linux', 'devops', 'traefik', 'reverse proxy', 'security', 'localdev', 'local development', 'container']
+summary: "Opening up the Docker socket to a container results in the possibility that someone can utilize that container to break into the host machine.
+This is an example showing how to prevent such a jailbreak - it uses a localdev stack, though the solution for the socket used can also be used in a production environment."
 ---

 # What problem does this solve?